| |

 and forwarding the authentication over Secure Shell connections.
 Key pairs can be created

-with ssh-keygen-g3
+with ssh-keygen-g3.

 The Connection Broker can also serve OpenSSH clients as an authentication agent.